 Species

-Species richness (the number of different species found in each plot) and species diversity (a measure of how even the species populations within a plot are) are recorded and mapped onto the site.
+Species richness (the number of different species found in each plot) and Simpson’s diversity index are recorded and mapped onto the site.
 A darker shade of blue indicates a higher richness/diversity.
 Only plots from the most recent survey are included on this map.

-Total number of unique species found in each plot is recorded.
-The distributions of species numbers in each habitat over multiple surveys can then be compared

 A community dominated by a small portion of the species is considered to be less diverse than one in which more of the species present have a similar abundance.
 The Simpson diversity index takes this into account as well as total species present.
 Values of diversity range from 0 to 1 with 0 meaning a total lack of biodiversity (monoculture) and 1 meaning a completely even spread of species.

 Vegetation structure